 Clean up garden areas, remove leaves, cut back any plants that were not cut back last fall.
 Remove winter damaged branches and foliage.

-Cutback ornamental grasses 4-6” from ground before new growth begins.
+Cut back ornamental grasses 4-6″ from ground before new growth comes begins.

-Apply an organic slow release fertilizer to trees, shrubs and perennials prior to bud break.
+Apply any organic slow release fertilizer to trees, shrubs and perennials prior to bud break.

 Turn over old mulch, re-mulch and edge garden beds which need it.

 Now is the time to divide ornamental grasses.

 Set out plant supports for top heavy perennials to allow plants to grow through them.

 Apply pre-emergent weed control to plant beds if you’ve had past weed problems.

 Apply crabgrass control to lawns if you had a problem last year.
 Apply first application when Forsythia are in bloom.
 Ultimately the best defense against weeds is a thick, healthy lawn.
 Look into slice seeding or core aerating in August.

 Plant annuals after the last expected frost, usually the last week of May.
 If you plant annuals any earlier, be sure to have sheets or burlap handy to protect plants from frost.